surniaulula/wpsso/readme.txt

 Requires PHP: 5.3
 Stable Tag: 3.45.7

-Automatically generate complete and accurate meta tags + Schema markup from your content for social media optimization (SMO) and SEO.
+Automatically generate complete and accurate meta tags and Schema markup from your content for social media optimization (SMO) and SEO.

 == Description ==

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png">

-<p><strong>WPSSO uses your <em>existing</em> content to create meta tags + Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values, <em>but if you want to</em>, you can customize just about anything and everything. ;-)</p>
+<p><strong>WPSSO uses your <em>existing</em> content to create meta tags and Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values, <em>but if you want to</em>, you can customize just about anything and everything. ;-)</p>

-<p><strong>WPSSO creates <em>complete</em> and <em>accurate</em> meta tags + Schema markup</strong> &mdash; including hashtags, image SEO, video SEO, e-commerce product SEO, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.</p>
+<p><strong>WPSSO creates <em>complete</em> and <em>accurate</em> meta tags and Schema markup</strong> &mdash; including hashtags, image SEO, video SEO, e-commerce product SEO, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.</p>

 <p><strong>WPSSO offers special optimization features for Pinterest</strong> &mdash; providing an image for the Pin It button, excluding non-relevant images, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.</p>

 <p><strong>WPSSO includes advanced <em>quality control</em> features and options</strong> &mdash; checking minimum / maximum image dimensions and aspect ratios, verifying the webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.</p>

-<p><strong>WPSSO can enhance and integrate with your favorite SEO plugin!</strong> &mdash; WPSSO specializes in providing all the meta tags + Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!</p>
+<p><strong>WPSSO can enhance and integrate with your favorite SEO plugin!</strong> &mdash; WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!</p>

 <p><strong>WPSSO offers a <em>fast</em> and <em>reliable</em> social framework for developers</strong> &mdash; offering dozens of 3rd party integration modules in the Pro version, several Free and Pro extensions, and hundreds of filter hooks to easily customize WPSSO's behavior and output.</p>